blackpiratelive/blog/content/simplelogin-best-way-to-manage-your-emails.md

 ## Conclusion
 This is some of the features of simplelogin that I use everyday.
 It has made my life a lot easier, I can reach inbox zero easily.
 Also now I do not worry about spam when giving out my email to some shady websites.
 I love SimpleLogin and going to continue using it.
 If you have never used simplelogin, I urge you to try it out first.
 Their free plan is very generous.

-> If you have anything to comment about this post, you can mail me at [comments@blackpiratex.com](mailto:comments@blackpiratex.com), I'll be waiting for your email.